jwhitham/aoc/2022/20/README.md

 is extremely hard to get any code to a state that the compiler will accept.
 Therefore I assigned each tree node an index within a vector.
-This leads to relatively readable code, and though there may be a small performance cost for adding the base address of the vector, memory allocation is more efficient and the CPU cache is used better.
+This leads to relatively readable code, and though there may be a small performance cost for adding the base address of the vector, the code is far simpler and memory allocation is more efficient.